-You will then use this password to log into your NCSOE My Profile Account.
+You will then use this password to log into your NCSOE account.
 Once you login with your temporary password, you must create a new password.
-Because Canvas is linked to your NCSOE My Profile Account, the login and password must be identical.
+Because Canvas is linked to your NCSOE account, the login and password must be identical.
 By changing the temporary password, your new password will then filter to Canvas, re-linking the two accounts.

 Attendance is required at all seminars.
 If you unexpectedly missed your seminar or you know in advance that you will be missing a seminar, refer to the calendar for your county to find a make-up date you can attend.
 Then, email firstname.lastname@example.org with the following information: